Stelvio Pass 2008 (Prato)

 The Gerlitzen

-This turned out to be a very hard climb – I managed two out of three ascends (Alpenstrasse and Gipfelstrasse) consecutively, but I was at the end of my rope by the time I finished the last gruelling 2 kilometers of gravel road on the Gipfelstrasse.
+This turned out to be a very hard climb – I managed the two ascents (Alpenstrasse and Gipfelstrasse) consecutively, but I was at the end of my rope by the time I finished the last grueling 2 kilometers of gravel road on the Gipfelstrasse.

 Since 1) I had zero experience with anything like this, 2) it was blistering hot and I had not planned and therefor 3) not enough sustenance with me for the second climb, my first mountaineering experience almost became my last.